StoneStepsInc/fit/README.md

     version of the application, so this column will always be set to `SHA256`.

-  * `hash` `TEXT NOT NULL`
+  * `hash` `TEXT`

     A file checksum value in hex format using lowercase characters for letters `abcdef`.
+A hash will be `NULL` for zero-length files.

 ### Useful SQL

-You can run SQL queries against the SQLite database using SQLite shell included in the application package.
+You can run SQL queries against the SQLite database using the SQLite shell.
+A few SQL scripts can be found in the `sql` directory.

-#### Latest File Checksum

-    select path, hash
-    from files
-    where path = 'path\to\file'
-    order by version desc
-    limit 1;

-#### Select Files by Checksum

-    select
-        version,
-        path,
-        datetime(mod_time-11644473600, 'unixepoch') as mod_time,
-        entry_size
-    from files
-    where hash = 'hash-value' COLLATE NOCASE
-    order by path, version desc;

-A SHA-256 hash may be computed on Windows using `certutil` as
+Those SQL scripts that do not require input can be executed as
 follows:

-    certutil -hashfile path\to\file SHA256

-#### Select Duplicate Files

-    select
-        version,
-        path,
-        datetime(mod_time-11644473600, 'unixepoch') as mod_time,
-        entry_size,
-        hash
-    from files
-    where hash in (
-        select hash
-        from files
-        group by hash
-        having count(hash) > 1
-    )
-    order by path, version desc;
+    sqlite3 -line sqlite.db < sql/list-scans.sql

+The `-line` switch lists each column on its own line.
+SQlite has a few more output options, such as `-json`.

+Scripts that require input may be executed as follows:

+    sqlite -line -cmd ".param set @FILENAME abc.txt" < sql/show-file-by-name.sql

+See each script for available input values.

+### Upgrading Database

+The database may occasionally be changed between application releases and needs to be upgraded before the new version of the application can work with the database file.

+Database upgrades are not automatic and need to be performed manually via SQL script with matching from/to database schema versions in the `sql` directory.
+The source and target database versions are reported by `fit` when the database cannot be opened because of a database version mismatch.

+Note that the database version is distinctly different from the application version and is changed only when the database schema is modified.

 ## Source